TimCoorens/Polymerase/Signatures/README.md

 # Workflow

-For this paper, the signature extraction and assignment consisted roughly of three steps: extracting mutational signatures using the hdp packages, deconvoluting the obtained signatures into reference PCAWG signatures (where appropriate) and fitting the resulting final set of signatures to the observed counts of SNVs per branch or per bulk sample.
+For this paper, the signature extraction and assignment consisted roughly of three steps: extracting mutational signatures using the hdp package (https://github.com/nicolaroberts/hdp), deconvoluting the obtained signatures into reference PCAWG signatures (where appropriate) and fitting the resulting final set of signatures to the observed counts of SNVs per branch or per bulk sample.

 ### 1. Running HDP